-Limited companies are incorporated businesses – considered to be legal entities in their own right – which must be registered with Companies House.
+Limited companies are incorporated businesses that are legal entities in their own right.
+They must be registered at Companies House.
 They are owned by shareholders and managed by directors, but this distinction between ownership and management can become diluted if directors also hold shares in the company (as is normally the case with SMEs).

-A Limited Liability Partnership (LLP) is a business structure which combines some of the aspects of partnerships with those of limited companies.
-It is also incorporated with its own legal personality and must be registered at Companies House.
+A Limited Liability Partnership (LLP) is a business structure that combines some of the aspects of traditional partnerships with those of limited companies.
+An LLP is also incorporated with its own legal personality and must be registered at Companies House.
 LLPs are owned and managed by their members.

-Are there any similarities between shareholders and LLP members?
+Are there any similarities between a shareholder and an LLP member?

-What are the differences between company shareholders and LLP members?
+What are the differences between a company shareholder and an LLP member?

 Payment and tax

-Shareholders – receive a share of company profits (in proportion to the number of shares owned) in the form of dividend payments.
-Dividend payments have different levels of taxation compared to non-dividend income is subject to Income Tax.
+Shareholders receive a share of company profits (in proportion to the number of shares owned) in the form of dividend payments.
+Dividend payments are subject to dividend tax, whereas non-dividend income is subject to Income Tax.

-LLP members – by default, profits are distributed equally amongst the members.
-But in practice, distributions of profits are normally documented in a Members’ Agreement (also known as an LLP Agreement).
-Members must pay tax on any profits received using the normal income tax rules.
+By default, LLP profits are distributed equally amongst the members.
+In practice, distributions of profits are normally documented in a Members’ Agreement (also known as an LLP Agreement).
+Each LLP member is required to pay Income Tax on the profits they receive.

 Management vs ownership

-Shareholders – although shareholders can take part in the management of their company (e.g. in the case of voting rights at AGMs), they have no automatic right to do so.
+Shareholders can take part in the management of their company (e.g. in the case of voting rights at general meetings), but they have no automatic right to do so.
 In other words, there is an inherent distinction between the management and ownership of a limited company (although directors are often also majority shareholders in smaller companies).

-LLP Members – subject to the rules contained within an LLP Agreement, all members have a right to take part in the management of the LLP.
+LLP members are subject to the rules set out in the LLP Agreement, and all members have a right to take part in the management of the LLP.
 In practice, certain members will often be more senior, or take a more active role in managing the business.

 Risk and responsibility

-Shareholders – aside from the value of their shareholdings, which can be lost in the case of company insolvency, shareholders (assuming they are not also directors) generally do not carry any liability in respect of the debts, actions or omissions of the company.
+Aside from the value of their shareholdings, which can be lost in the case of company insolvency, shareholders (assuming they are not also directors) generally do not carry any liability in respect of the debts, actions, or omissions of the company.
 For example, if a director has acted fraudulently or mismanaged company funds, this will not be the responsibility of shareholders.